qdm12/tinier/README.md

 ## TODOs

-1. Write videos to temporary directory to avoid writing unfinished files to the output directory
-1. Add Dockerfile ENV
 1. Settings `.ToLines` method using `qdm12/gotree` and `.String()`
 1. Read names with case sensitivity for their extension
 1. Keep file creation time (OS dependent)